-Currently the CEO of Emerald Clinics - a clinical services and health technology start-up.
-Michael served as the CEO of Linear Clinical Research from April 2016 - October 2019.
+Currently CEO and Managing Director of Emyria, a listed biotech company leveraging Real World Data to accelerate drug development, Michael served as the CEO of Linear from April 2016 to October 2019.
 Under Michael’s leadership, Linear expanded its cancer trial team and was the first site in Australia to adopt electronic source data capture.
 This contributed to a period of rapid growth with clientele from the USA, Europe, Japan and China.

 Prior to Linear, Michael was based in Silicon Valley as the health lead for Palantir Technologies - one of the largest privately held big data companies in the world.
 There, Michael led deployments for health companies and government organisations across the US and UK.